IncredibleLego/GoPong/README.md

 - Centre menu mouse options for bigger screens
 - OPZIONE SELEZIONATA IN MENù un po più in basso delle altre

+- Modify nameinput textdimension
+- Colors definied ad settings? (change color of menus as option)
+- Menu position relative to number of options?

+pass string to color

 CONSTANTS:

 - Make game scalable: all that is drawn on screen must be adapted to the options